CEG8101 : Core Concepts in Environmental Engineering

 Aims

-To acquire knowledge and understanding of the physical, chemical, biological sciences which underpin Environmental Engineering and sustainability of the environment.
+To acquire knowledge and understanding of the physical, chemical, biological sciences which underpin Environmental Engineering.

 This module is designed to provide scientific skills and understanding of the key chemical, physical and biological processes appropriate for a practising environmental engineer.
-Students will gain experience in practical analytical methods for assessing pollution of the natural environment and engineered treatment systems.
+Students will also gain hands-on experience in analytical methods for assessing pollution of the natural environment and engineered treatment systems, data evaluation, and reporting methods.

 Outline Of Syllabus